 Facilitator Reproducible Activities for Groups and Individuals

-Transitioning from the teen years into adulthood can be very exciting, yet scary; and it always includes “growing pains”.
-Teens who tire of adult advice listen to peers and messages from icons of popular culture.
+Transitioning from the teen years into adulthood can be very exciting yet scary; it always includes “growing pains.”
+Teens who tire of adult advice listen to peers and messages from popular culture icons.
 Some teens submit blindly to authority; some respect it; others rebel.
-Ideally teens will be receptive to wisdom but not controlled by commands; able to discern positive from negative peer pressure and media messages; and capable of monitoring and motivating themselves.
+Ideally, teens will be receptive to wisdom but not controlled by commands, able to discern positive from negative peer pressure and media messages, and capable of monitoring and motivating themselves.

 Teens - It’s Time to Grow Up helps teens learn, develop, mature and self-actualize with games, mock videos (skits or role plays for which teens prepare a possible video presentation), interviews, team activities, drawing, journaling, debates, discussion and other modes.
 These activities guide teens in many directions.

-As a facilitator, you’ll love the user-friendly activities with fully reproducible handouts as you help teens develop the skills needed to develop into strong, caring adults.
+As a facilitator, you’ll love the user-friendly activities with fully reproducible handouts as you help teens develop the skills needed to become strong, caring adults.